Huelva Things To Do; Tourist Attractions + Beaches

 This easy walk of 5.3km from La Rabida up to the pretty town of Palos de la Frontera should take you about an hour.

-The now landlocked Palos de la Frontera was originally a port and starting point for Columbus’s voyage in 1492.
-The Pinzon brothers who captained the smaller vessels of Nina and Pinta to America were resident here and you can visit their house, Casa Pinzon as well as a statue of them.
+The now-landlocked Palos de la Frontera was originally a port and starting point for Columbus’s voyage in 1492.
+The Pinzon brothers who captained the smaller vessels of Nina and Pinta to America were residents here and you can visit their house, Casa Pinzon, as well as a statue of them.

 The church of St George and the well from which the intrepid explorers are reputed to have drawn their fresh water for the voyage are all currently in evidence.